PabloOsorix/File-transfer-protocol./README.md

 Examples of use:

+To send files you need to register
 ```
 REG @NEW USER
 OK, successfully register
 ```
+To join a channel.
 ```
 JOIN #GENERAL
 User was registered in new channel
 or user was registered in existing channel.
 ```

+To leave from a channel
 ```
 LEAVE #GENERAL
 You leave of #GENERAL channel